 Directed Study Course Guidelines

-They may be offered to provide students an opportunity to work with a full-time faculty member to conduct an in-depth examination of a topic that is not offered in courses scheduled for that semester or as part of their degree program.
-When a student is interested in advanced study beyond what is covered in the department/program’s existing curriculum, they can work with a faculty member to develop a specialized course and syllabus.
+Directed Study courses enable students to pursue advanced study with a Full-Time faculty member in a specialized area, and to conduct an in-depth examination of a topic that is not offered in courses scheduled for that semester or as part of their degree program.
+When a student is interested in advanced study beyond what is covered in the department/program’s existing curriculum, they can work with a full-time faculty member to develop a specialized course and syllabus.
 The Directed Study syllabus will include assignments that require the student to engage in substantive reading/research, with the objective of producing a culminating project, artifact, or scholarly work.
 Note: Directed Study courses are not a mechanism for trying out a new course; the Special Topics course is more appropriate for this.

 Requirements and Procedures

-Directed Study courses must be approved by the faculty member who is offering the Directed Study, the student’s faculty advisor or Department Chair/Program Director, the Area Associate Dean, and the Assistant Dean for Academic and Faculty Services in CASA.
+Directed Study courses must be approved by the faculty member who is offering the Directed Study, the student’s faculty advisor or Department Chair/Program Director, the Area Associate Dean, and the Associate Dean for Academic and Faculty Services in CASA.
 The Directed Study registration form must be completed and returned to CASA.
 Once approved, CASA then registers the student for the course.
 Faculty and students are encouraged to reach out to their Associate Dean to secure initial approval before embarking on the process of syllabus creation.